teddi201252/MageArenaItalianVoice/README.md

 # A fork of the mod [MageArenaRussianVoice by InfernumVII](https://github.com/InfernumVII/MageArenaRussianVoice) (Thank you for everything)
-# Those who want to rebuild, do not forget to change the path to the game files in .csproj
 ## Discord: teddiutsuro

 # 🧙‍♂️ Mod for voice control of spells in Italian